 - Spread the mixture over the crust evenly.
 Cover with shredded mozzarella and grated parmesan cheese.

-- Put back in the oven and bake for another 10 minutes, or until cheese is melted, the edges lightly brown and bubbly.
+- Bake in the oven for 20-25 minutes, or until cheese is melted, the edges lightly brown and bubbly.

 - In a bowl, place sweetened condensed milk, onion powder, garlic powder and vinegar.
 Fold in until completely mixed, and there is no vinegar separated or sitting on top.